by Lisa Nisenson, New Mobility Lead, Alta Planning + Design

 Transportation, health, and transit advocacy groups: Use the document to inform priority-setting for multiple modes of transportation, including active transportation and transit.

 This white paper is intended to be a living document that expands and improves as technology evolves.
 Let us know what other new mobility issues you are addressing.

 Want to learn more about our New Mobility services or share your mobility planning needs?
-Contact us at NewMobility@altaplanning.com or send us a message using the form below.
+Contact us at NewMobility@altaplanning.com.